lucasreljic/lucasreljic/README.md

 I also have a few projects that I am continually developing.

 # 📫 Reach out:
-Wanna learn more about what I am doing or if you wanna chat about potential projects, send me a message at
+Wanna learn more about what I am doing or if you wanna chat about potential projects, email me at [lucas.reljic@gmail.com](mailto:lucas.reljic@gmail.com) or send me a message at
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/lucas-reljic)

 # ⚡ Stats: